Nova Hreod Academy: ULT Academy conversion and transformation

-The school converted to Academy status during the 2013/14 school year, under the United Learning group.
+The school converted to Academy status during the 2013/14 school year, under the United Learning group (ULT).
 This conversion saw ULT's Darren Barton take over as Headteacher (Principal in ULT terms).

 In 2015 the school's headline GCSE measures doubled to 60%.
-The following year, this increased to 62% of students gaining at least five A*-C grades including English and Maths.
+The following year, this increased to 62% of students gaining at least five A*–C grades including English and Maths.
 In February 2017, Ofsted inspectors judged the school to be 'Good', the first time in the school's history that it had achieved such a rating.